-We have incurred recurring net losses, including net losses of approximately \$133 million, \$77 million, and \$90 million for the years ended December 31, 2018, 2017, and 2016, respectively.
-As of December 31, 2018, we had an accumulated deficit of approximately \$519 million.
+We have incurred recurring net losses, including net losses of approximately \$176 million, \$133 million, and \$77 million for the years ended December 31, 2019, 2018, and 2017, respectively.
+As of December 31, 2019, we had an accumulated deficit of approximately \$695 million.
 We have generated limited revenue and have funded our operations to date primarily from public and private sales of equity and private sales of debt securities.
-We may incur substantial additional losses over the next few years because of our research, development, clinical trial and commercialization activities.
-As a result, we may never achieve or maintain profitability, even if we successfully commercialize our hormone therapy drugs.
+We may incur substantial additional losses over the next few years because of our commercialization, research, development, and clinical trial activities.
+As a result, we may never achieve or maintain profitability, even if we successfully commercialize all of our pharmaceutical products.
 If we continue to incur substantial losses and are unable to secure additional financing, we could be forced to discontinue or curtail our business operations, sell assets at unfavorable prices, refinance then-existing debt obligations on terms unfavorable to us, or merge, consolidate, or combine with a company with greater financial resources in a transaction that might be unfavorable to us.

-We currently derive all of our revenue from sales of our women's health care products, and our failure to maintain or increase sales of these products could have a material adverse effect on our business, financial condition, results of operations, and growth prospects.
+We currently derive all of our revenue from sales or licenses of our women's healthcare products, and our failure to maintain or increase sales of these products could have a material adverse effect on our business, financial condition, results of operations, and growth prospects.

-In 2018, we derived most of our revenue from sales of women's health care products, including hormone therapy drugs, prenatal and women's multi-vitamins and iron supplements.
-Sales of products varied from 2010 through 2018.
+In 2019, we derived all of our revenue from sales or licenses of our women's healthcare products, including patient-controlled, long-acting contraceptive, hormone therapy pharmaceutical products, prenatal and women's multi-vitamins, and iron supplements.
 We cannot assure you that we will be able to sustain such sales or that such sales will grow.
 In addition to other risks described herein, our ability to maintain or increase existing product sales is subject to several risks and uncertainties, including the following:

-- the presence of new or existing competing products, including generic copies of our hormone therapy drugs and prescription prenatal vitamin products that are not our authorized generic products; - any supply or distribution problems arising with any of our manufacturing and distribution strategic partners; - changed or increased regulatory restrictions or regulatory actions by the FDA; - changes in health care laws and policy, including changes in requirements for rebates, reimbursement, and coverage by federal health care programs; - the impact or efficacy of any price increases we may implement in the future; - changes to our labels and labeling, including new safety warnings or changes to our boxed warning, that further restrict how we market and sell our products; and - acceptance of our products as safe and effective by physicians and patients.
+- the presence of new or existing competing products, including non-authorized generic copies of our products; - supply or distribution problems arising with any of our manufacturing and distribution partners; - changed or increased regulatory restrictions or regulatory actions by the FDA; - changes in healthcare laws and policy, including changes in requirements for drug pricing, rebates, reimbursement, and coverage by federal healthcare programs and commercial payers; - the impact or efficacy of any price increases we may implement in the future; - changes to our labels and labeling, including new safety warnings or changes to our boxed warnings, that further restrict how we market and sell our products; and - acceptance of our products as safe and effective by physicians and patients.

-If revenue from sales of our products does not increase, we may be required to reduce our operating expenses or to seek to raise additional funds, which could have a material adverse effect on our business, financial condition, results of operations, and growth prospects, or we may not be able to commercialize our hormone therapy drugs or commence or continue clinical trials to seek approval for any other products we may choose to develop in the future.
+If revenue from sales of our products does not increase, we may be required to reduce our operating expenses or to seek to raise additional funds, which could have a material adverse effect on our business, financial condition, results of operations, and growth prospects, or we may not be able to commercialize all of our pharmaceutical products or commence or continue clinical trials to seek approval for any other products we may choose to develop in the future.